marknelsonengineer/empire/DESIGN.md

 ## API Model & Layers

-The original [Empire] had a Telnet-like interface.
+The original [Empire] has a Telnet-like interface.
 Users connected with a hostname+port and used a username+password to login.
 Sessions were not encrypted.
 3rd party Empire Clients like [WinACE] and [PTkII2] had to use the same Telent interface as a backend and then create a whole presentation layer on top of that.